-There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.
+There is no regulatory framework that requires the use of impact assessments for programmes or development projects.

 - 10.7 Please list the different assessment methods used.
-Please provide weblinks to the guidance for the assessment methods.

-According to the Law, Heritage Impact assessment and Environmental Impact Assessment are compulsory in World Heritage Sites. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management
+There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis

-- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

+There is effective capacity at the institutional level to conduct research specifically for World Heritage issues.

+10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?

-Yes - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
 International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

-Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Financial support Contributions to private organizations for the preservation of cultural and natural heritage Participation in foundations for international cooperation Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information
+Bilateral and multilateral agreements Financial support Contributions to private organizations for the preservation of cultural and natural heritage Participation in foundations for international cooperation Hosting and/or attending international training courses/seminars Distribution of material/information

-- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins. - 12.
-Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level?
+Yes - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+If you have twinned World Heritage properties, please list them along with their twins.